Why Should I Warm Up?

-- Should feel physically warmed up and have an increased heart rate when done.
+- You should feel physically warmed up and have an increased heart rate when you’re done.

 Why Cool Down?

-- Reset the balance of tension in the muscles and tendons
+- Resets the nervous system (brain) to a normal balance of tension in the muscles and tendons

-- Lubricate the joints through all ranges of motion, not just what you used in your exercise
+- Lubricates the joints through all ranges of motion, not just what you used in your exercise

-- Movements that take the primary muscles and joints used in an exercise carefully through their full ranges of motion
+- Movements that take the primary muscles and joints used in the previous exercise carefully through their full ranges of motion

-- A repeatable pattern so that one can notice any changes from their normal response to exercise and address those changes before they turn into injuries.
+- A repeatable pattern that allows you to notice any changes from your workout (tightness, pain, changes in range of motion) and address them before they turn into injuries